 It’s very simple.
-I work with individuals on a one-to-one basis to improve their wellbeing through the use of a personalised and tailored nutritional plan.
+I work with individuals on a one-to-one basis to improve their health and wellbeing through personalised programmes.

 There are many factors that can influence the body’s response to certain conditions, from the food we put in it to external environmental influences to genetic pre-disposition.

 Nutritional therapy looks at each of these factors and assesses the impact they have on your levels of wellbeing.
 I’ll take the time to explain – in great detail if you wish – the role of different organs and organisms within the body and how nutrition can help them function more efficiently.

 I’ll help you to understand how you can listen to what your body is telling you.

 Making wholesale changes to diet and lifestyle can be difficult, which is why my nutritional plans look to introduce incremental changes.
 The changes will address the most pressing issues and then, over time, we can introduce further changes to improve other areas of the body’s function.

 This approach results in the body going through less stress and is an easier process for most people to stick to.
 However, if you do want to make sweeping changes from the start, then your nutritional and lifestyle plan can be written to reflect that.